WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 And *Hello World* in browser now has colours!

-**Remember that if webpack is run for development tier then CSS would be actually inlined in `public/assets/index.js` and no `public/assets/index.css` would be generated.**
+Remember that if webpack is run for development tier then CSS would be actually inlined in `public/assets/index.js` and no `public/assets/index.css` would be generated, as set in `config.module.rules` conditionals, which check for development tier.

+Run webpack for development.

 ```sh
 rm -rf $(pwd)/public/assets/** && \
 NODE_ENV=develpment \
 npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

+One can observe, that browser renders HTML with CSS applied, although there is no separate CSS file.

 ---
 # Scope hoisting and module concatenation